frangio68/Min-Cost-Flow-Class/ReadMe.md

    label-setting and label-correcting variants can be used) that are much faster than complete MCF ones

+-  pyMCFSimplex-0.9/: a Python-Wrapper for the MCFSimplex solver by Johannes from the G#.Blog, check the README.txt for details

 To install the file, go into Main and type "make".
 If you want to use the MCFCplex class, which comes commented out by default, uncomment it from lib/makefile and edit extlib/makefile-libCPX to insert the right Cplex path